Skip to content

 • raws (list[mne.io.Raw]): Loaded neural recordings

-• df_word (pd.DataFrame): Task data with event timings and targets
+• task_df (pd.DataFrame): Task data with event timings and targets (columns: start, target, etc.)

 Returns